KD Slovan

-Košarkarsko društvo Slovan, commonly referred to as KD Slovan or simply Slovan, is a basketball team from Ljubljana, Slovenia.
+Košarkarsko društvo Slovan, commonly referred to as KD Slovan or Slovan, is a basketball team from Ljubljana, Slovenia.

 History

-The origins of the club are dating back to 1951, when Stane Urek suggested a formation of a basketball club in Poljane (KK Poljane), at one of Ljubljana's high schools.
-The club got its official permission to play on 13 April in the same year.
+The founding of the club was the idea of Stane Urek, who in 1951 proposed the establishment of a basketball club in Poljane at one of the Ljubljana high schools.
+The club was named KK Poljane and got its official permission to play on 13 April in the same year.
 After just two days, they organised their first tournament, at which they invited Rudar Trbovlje and Krka, both playing in the first national league.

 The team was also named KK Krim, KK Slavija, KK Odred, and finally KD Slovan – the name they have had until today.
-After having played for more than 20 years on the basketball court at Poljane Grammar School, they moved to Kodeljevo Hall in the 1974–75 season, where they have been playing ever since.
+After more than 20 years of playing on the basketball court of Poljane Grammar School, they moved to Kodeljevo Hall in the 1974–75 season, where they have been playing ever since.